 Address: 21 Bussorah Street, Singapore 199442

-Shop & explore vibrant cultural sights of Kampong Glam
+Shop & explore the vibrant cultural sights of Kampong Glam

 6. Sultan Mosque

 This is one of Singapore’s most impressive religious buildings.
-It’s also one of the most historic focal points for the Muslim Community here.
+It is also one of the most historic focal points for the Muslim Community here.

 After all, the mosque was built in 1824 by the first sultan of Singapore.
 It was also further renovated to include a double-tiered roof by Sir Stamford Raffles—the founder of Singapore.

-While non-muslims are permitted to enter the sacred prayer hall, do note that you’ll have to wear a blue robe that’s provided at the entrance.
+While non-muslims are permitted to enter the sacred prayer hall, do note that you’ll have to wear a blue robe, which is provided at the entrance.
 Visitors should also enter via the main entrance, remove their footwear and remain respectful at all times.

 Do note that certain areas may be restricted during prayer services on Fridays.